cpjolicoeur/parsehtml/README.markdown

 ## Acknowledgments

-ParseHTML is heavily based on the ParseHTML PHP library written by Milian Wolf (http://milianw.de).
+ParseHTML is heavily based on the ParseHTML PHP library written by [Milian Wolf](http://milianw.de).